What is a Locking Tuner and How You Are Probably Using it Wrong

 - Make sure to line up the hole in the post with the string in order for the string to go straight through the tuner.
-Make sure to pull the on the string with enough tension.
+Unlike standard tuners, the hole in the tuner should be in a straight line with the neck before you put the string through.
+Make sure to pull on the string with enough tension.

 - Tighten the locking tuner plenty to ensure that the string will not slip out of the locking tuner.